-- Prior to this offering, Lehman Brothers Holdings, Inc. directly owned 1,251,873 shares of common stock of L-3 Holdings.
+- ----- - (1) Prior to this offering, Lehman Brothers Holdings, Inc. directly owned 1,251,873 shares of Common Stock of L-3 Holdings.
 Lehman Brothers Holdings, Inc. is general partner and a limited partner of Lehman Brothers Capital Partners III, L.P.
-Prior to this offering, Lehman Brothers Capital Partners III, L.P. directly owned 3,000,781 shares of common stock of L-3 Holdings.
-Lehman Brothers Inc. is a wholly owned subsidiary of Lehman Brothers Holdings Inc. and is the parent of LB I Group Inc. Prior to this offering, LB I Group Inc. directly owned 1,146,315 shares of common stock of L-3 Holdings.
+Prior to this offering, Lehman Brothers Capital Partners III, L.P. directly owned 3,000,781 shares of Common Stock of L-3 Holdings.
+Lehman Brothers Inc. is a wholly owned subsidiary of Lehman Brothers Holdings Inc. and is the parent of LB I Group Inc. Prior to this offering, LB I Group Inc. directly owned 1,146,315 shares of Common Stock of L-3 Holdings.
 David J. Brand, Alberto M. Finali, Robert B. Millard and Alan H. Washkowitz, each of whom is a member of our board of directors, are each Managing Directors of Lehman Brothers Inc. As limited partners of Lehman Brothers Capital Partners III, L.P., Messrs.
 Finali, Millard and Washkowitz may be deemed to have shared beneficial ownership of shares of the common stock held by Lehman Brothers Capital Partners III, L.P.
-Such individuals disclaim any such beneficial ownership.
-This assumes no exercise of the underwriters' over-allotment options, including an option to purchase up to 675,000 shares of our common stock from Lehman Brothers Capital Partners III, L.P. and affiliates. - (2) Based on a Schedule 13G dated February 14, 2001, in which Citigroup Inc. reported that it had shared voting and dispositive power over 3,834,205 shares of common stock. - (3) The shares of common stock beneficially owned includes 800,000 shares issuable under employee stock options and exercisable within 60 days of March 12, 2001.
-This assumes no exercise of the underwriters' over-allotment options, including an option to purchase up to 150,000 shares of our common stock from Mr. Lanza. - (4) The shares of common stock beneficially owned includes 700,000 shares issuable under employee stock options and exercisable within 60 days of March 12, 2001 and 252 shares allocated to the account of Mr. LaPenta under our savings plans.
+Such individuals disclaim any such beneficial ownership. - (2) Based on a Schedule 13G dated February 14, 2001, in which Citigroup Inc. reported that it had shared voting and dispositive power over 3,834,205 shares of common stock. - (3) The shares of common stock beneficially owned includes 800,000 shares issuable under employee stock options and exercisable within 60 days of March 12, 2001. - (4) The shares of common stock beneficially owned includes 700,000 shares issuable under employee stock options and exercisable within 60 days of March 12, 2001 and 252 shares allocated to the account of Mr. LaPenta under our savings plans.